Space Food: History, Information, Interesting Facts

-Every day a group of people have their meals aboard a futuristic structure orbiting around our planet: it’s the I.S.S., the International Space Station.
-This place is just incredible, but also full of potential dangers, since any activity is much more complex than on Earth.
-Even the ‘simple’ act of feeding themselves should not be underestimated: the food currently available to the astronauts is, in fact, the final result of an evolution started in the Mid-Twentieth Century.
+Every day a group of people have their meals aboard a futuristic structure orbiting around our planet: the I.S.S., the International Space Station.
+The ‘space food’ currently available to the astronauts is the final result of an evolution started in the Mid-Twentieth Century.
 At that time scientists didn’t exactly know how a human being could eat in zero gravity.

 The food eaten these days by the astronauts living and working aboard the I.S.S., is the final result of an evolution started in the Sixties, the period of the first space missions.